chrislattman/blogging-project/docs/ssh/README.md

     - By default, SSH uses port 22
 - To log out of a remote server, run `exit`
 - To shut down a remote server, run `sudo shutdown now`
-    - For a Windows server, the equivalent command is `Stop-Computer -Force`
+    - For a Windows server, the equivalent PowerShell command is `Stop-Computer -Force`
 - To restart a remote server, run `sudo reboot`
-    - For a Windows server, the equivalent command is `Restart-Computer -Force`
+    - For a Windows server, the equivalent PowerShell command is `Restart-Computer -Force`

 To log in into a Windows server, there are a few more steps involved: